Solar Panel Cost Guide in St. Clair, IL (2024 Update)

 Solar Equipment

-The size of the solar energy system you need for your home, which is measured in kilowatts, is the most significant cost factor to consider.
-For every additional kilowatt you need, you can expect your total to increase by nearly $3,760.
-Some solar brands — like Maxeon from SunPower — are more expensive upfront but also tend to offer higher efficiency.
+The size of the solar panel system you need, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by nearly $3,760.
+Some solar panel brands — like Maxeon from SunPower — are more costly upfront but also tend to offer higher efficiency.
 In a city like St. Clair, where sunlight is relatively abundant, efficiency can quickly pay off.
 Plus, if you have a small roof or limited space for your panels, higher efficiency options will be a better option.
 Additional equipment like electric vehicle chargers and solar batteries will also increase the cost.

 Solar Financing Terms